 She committed crimes.

-Yeah, actually she did.
+Yeah, actually, she did.

 This is what DC was talking about.

-Sh calling her a criminal is factually incorrect.
+Calling her a criminal is factually incorrect.

-That is that is a crime, whether they indict her or not is a different story.
+Whether they indict her or not is a different story.

 So you know what?

-It is a big deal if there's a two-tier justice system, one for the Clintons and one for the rest of us, DC.
+It is a big deal if there's a two-tier justice system, one for the Clintons and one for the rest of us, D.C.

 I agree.

-Name calling does happen.
+Name-calling does happen.

-I'm talking about what the left has done to the social psychology of our nation through its culture, through pop culture, through Hollywood, through its education system for years, blanketing the minds of young people with nothing but propaganda and stigmatized labeling against the right, against the foundational principles, uh against you know anything that believes in objective truth.
+I'm talking about what the left has done to the social psychology of our nation through its culture, through pop culture, through Hollywood, through its education system for years, blanketing the minds of young people with nothing but propaganda and stigmatized labeling against the right, against the foundational principles, against anything that believes in objective truth.

 And now we have the result of that.

-We have dehumanization, we have groups pitted against groups, we have identity politics that have balkanized us to the point that we don't even see Each other as human beings, and this is the kind of violence that comes out of it, and it is fault of the left.
+We have identity politics that have balkanized us to the point that we don't even see each other as human beings.

-You go to the city.
+You go to the fall of the world.

 That is a great answer.